Aftermath (Part 4)

 "Not from us," Jalsa pointed out.

 "We've an odd situation here, you see," Williams mused.
-"Normally, cooperation might result in you being given greater privileges, transferal to a lower security facility, that type of thing."
+"Normally, cooperation might result in you

 "In this case failure to help will result in that move," Jalsa told her.